Katja Mia hits back at claims she's 'just a diversity hire'

-Katja Mia has hit back at claims that she is “just a diversity hire” on Dancing With The Stars.
+Katja Mia has hit back at claims that she is “just a diversity hire” for TV producers.

-The TV presenter felt that getting the opportunity to host the new star-studded show Uprising would prove to trolls that she is more than just a tick in a box for producers.
+The Six O’Clock Show presenter felt that getting the opportunity to host the new star-studded show Uprising would prove to trolls that she is more than just a tick in a box.

-The 27-year-old’s new Virgin Media One music show will broadcast on Friday, January 19th at 9 pm.
+The 27-year-old’s new Virgin Media One music show will premiere on Friday, January 19th, at 9pm.

 “To be honest, I used to believe that for a small period, but then I remember I’m doing other shows, especially Uprising.”

-Katja has previously presented Ireland AM and currently co-hosts the Virgin Media Six O’Clock Show with Brian Dowling.
+Katja previously presented Ireland AM, and currently co-hosts Virgin Media’s The Six O’Clock Show alongside Brian Dowling.

 However, the 27-year-old admitted she still gets nervous meeting some famous faces, recalling how she felt “starstruck” when she met fellow DWTS competitor Eileen Dunne, former RTÉ newscaster.